topjohnwu/magisk-module-installer/README.md

 *Some tweaks are there only to have a positive effect when another feature will be activated like agressive LMK is disabled but LMS scaling has been set or vm.swappiness set to 30 but no swap/zRAM by default.*

+These can easily be set via other apps that support init.d scripts and build.prop editing but I use Magisk anyway so.. why not using it to do the job properly - with successful SafetyNet test  ( :